 This article will examine the rules a private insurance company must follow if they sell Medicare Supplement Insurance (Medigap).
 This includes the most important rule for new Medicare beneficiaries, which guarantees the right to buy coverage.

 - Medigap, the federal government’s terminology for Medicare Supplement Insurance, was conceived at the time as Medicare.

 - To make it possible for everyone to get Medigap coverage, the federal government established a set of guidelines.

 - Any private insurance company that offers Medigap insurance must follow federal guidelines and state laws that govern insurance.

-- Every Medicare A person who has health care insurance through the Medicare or Medicaid programs. is guaranteed the right to purchase Medigap coverage.
+- Every Medicare beneficiary is guaranteed the right to purchase Medigap coverage.

 - Some states have enhanced rules and protections governing a Medicare beneficiary’s rights.

 What are the Rules to Get Into a Medicare Supplement Plan?

 The federal government guarantees every Medicare beneficiary the right to buy a Medicare Supplement plan.
 The government’s protections prohibit an insurance company from denying coverage for any reason.

 A Medicare beneficiary with guaranteed issue rights cannot be turned down due to pre-existing conditions, gender, race, religion, age, income, use of tobacco, or where they live.
 They cannot be turned down for any reason.